-Pose questions to expand their knowledge of the ideas the dance is based on.
+Pose questions that help them understand the ideas that the dance is based on?

-- What kind of creature is a moth? - Can you find out its name in amn Aboriginal or Torres Strait Islander language?
-What is the name and what is the language? - What does this insect look like? - What is metamorphosis? - What are the stages in the life cycle of a moth?
-Egg, caterpillar, pupae, adult. - If the first two dances in the Life Cycle are called Leaf and Caterpillar.
+- What does a moth look like and how does it move (on the ground and in the air)? - What are its habits and rituals? - Where in Australia is this insect found? - What is metamorphosis and what are the stages in the life cycle of a moth? - If the first two dances in the Life Cycle are called Leaf and Caterpillar.
 What could this dance be called?

-Bangarra is a company of Aboriginal and Torres Strait dancers based in Sydney.
-The dancers are from all different parts of Australia.
-Pose questions that expand students' knowledge about where and how Aboriginal and Torres Strait Island people live.
 Expand students understanding that contemporary Indigenous people participate in all facets of the community and as artists they may choose to communicate ideas on based on traditional stories including those relating to animals which represent spirits.